samid737/scrambledev/_posts/2017-03-01-progress-part-1-flight-mechanics-physics-system-world-setup.md

 *Please not that these features where implemented in the early stage, prior to  logging the progress.
 Not all details are included.*

+The first objective is to model the aircraft so that it can exist inside the game engine.
+This way there will be at least one object to play around with.
+Then the phyiscs system must be considered .
+The simulated world must be propertly configured for the simulation to work.

 ## Modeling aircraft

 ### Sprite building